 Course of Study

-Students are scheduled for five courses during each of the two semesters of graduate study.
-Courses include:
+Students are required to successfully complete a total of 30 credit hours over two semesters of graduate study.
+Courses may include:

 - ACCT-5343 Seminar in Advanced Federal Tax